vdjserver/vdjserver-repository/readme.md

 **Configuring systemd**

-You will need to set up the VDJServer-Repository systemd service file on your host machine in order to have the infrastructure automatically restart when the host machine reboots.
+You will need to set up the VDJServer Repository systemd service file on your host machine in order to have the infrastructure automatically restart when the host machine reboots.
 Copy the appropriate template.